DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 Note the different classname: SOAPVerifier not SOAPSigner.

 This configuration uses the "compiled-in" .jks file, to sign a payload.
-This is probably not what you want.
-See the notes above; the same things apply to the verify class.
+Again, this is probably not what you want.
+See the notes above; specify the .jks in the same way as described there.

-The output of message.content will be stripped of the WS-Security header.
+Note: This policy transforms the message.
+When using verification, the output of message.content will be stripped of the WS-Security header.

 ## Example API Proxy